janm31415/meshscript/README.md

     	matcap-id.
 Currently the matcaps in meshscript are hardcoded.
 There are 4 available matcaps with ids 0, 1, 2, 3.

     NAME
+    	mesh->pointcloud
+    DESCRIPTION
+    	(mesh->pointcloud id) converts the mesh with tag `id` to a pointcloud.

+    NAME
     	mesh-texture->vertexcolors